patrickwharton/patw/README.md

 allow users to add/delete specific rows, or entire maps add something explaining that this is based on steps not lat/longs

-More charts -
-continents

-Hockey scores ticker?
-YEAH. with links, updates every 30 secs when there's a game on, live scores maybe goal alerts?